nmstreethran/kerry-flux-data/README.md

 Binary data are in the TOB3 (Table Oriented Binary 3) format, while the text-based data are in the TOA5 (Table Oriented ASCII 5) format.
 Binary data can be viewed and converted into TOA5 by installing the free [PC400](https://www.campbellsci.eu/pc400) software (Windows only; requires admin rights to install) from Campbell Scientific and using the Card Convert utility.
 More information can be found in this [LI-COR EddyPro guide](https://www.licor.com/env/support/EddyPro/topics/processing-ascii-and-tob1-files.html#PreparingrawfluxdataloggedbyaCampbellDataloggerforprocessing).
-TOA5 files can then be processed just like any CSV file in R.
+TOA5 files can then be processed just like any other CSV file in R.

 ## Further reading